reefland/ansible-k3s-argocd-renovate/_extra_apps/home-assistant-argocd-helm/READEME.md

 INFO: Remember to restart Home Assistant before you configure it
 ```

-Once this has completed, you can proceed to the Initial Configuration: https://hacs.xyz/docs/configuration/basic/
+Once this has completed, you can proceed to the Initial HACS Configuration: [https://hacs.xyz/docs/configuration/basic/](https://hacs.xyz/docs/configuration/basic/)